Everything You Need to Know about Grafana

 As mentioned by 8bitmen.com, Grafana dashboards are deployed all over the industry be it Gaming, IoT, FinTech or E-Comm.

-StackOverflow used the tool to enable their developers & site reliability teams create tailored dashboards to visualize data & optimize their server performance.
+StackOverflow used the tool to enable their developers & site reliability teams to create tailored dashboards to visualize data & optimize their server performance.

-Digital Ocean uses Grafana to share visualization data between their teams & have in place a common visual data sharing platform.
+Digital Ocean uses Grafana to share visualization data between their teams & have in place a common visual data-sharing platform.